CodeForPhilly/civic-cluster/docs/team-machines/README.md

 # Team Machines

+## TODO

+- [ ] Block all inbound traffic on public IP so that only members of ZeroTier network can reach machines

 ## Setup

 1. Generate and save a secure root password under the *Team Machines* collection at [bitwarden.phl.io](https://bitwarden.phl.io/)